sven-straubinger/wundercrib/README.md

 Notes:
 The Xcode project contains three main parts (iPhone/iPad/Shared), covering device specific code (e.g. Views) or shared code and objects (e.g. APIController or common View Controller functionality).

-- CoreDataController (Singleton)
+- CoreDataController (Singleton):
 The Core Data Controller is seperated from the AppDelegate to extend the functionality and to beware the AppDelegate from bloating.

-- NSFetchedResultsController
+- NSFetchedResultsController:
 The NSFetchedResultsController keeps track of every data change.
 As soon as the context saves persitent data, the changes are forwarded to the table view.

-- APIController
+- APIController (Singleton):
 The APIController is responsible for the communication with the server and to synchronize the data stored with the Core Data Framework.
 It is not fully implemented.
 One challenge is to